Frititati/GraphColoringQ1/Documentation.md

 - `barrier_counter` is an integer (initialized to the number of available threads) used to count the number of threads which already entered this function
 - `number_threads` is an integer is the number of alive threads currently.
 - `barrier_cv` is a condition_variable used to notify threads waiting.
-- `lck` is a unique_lock used to lock `barrier_mutex`, useful as it is destroyed when it leave the scope.
+- `lck` is a unique_lock used to lock `barrier_mutex`, useful as it is destroyed when it leaves the scope.

 There are 2 different paths a thread can take when entering this function:
 1. Thread enters, receives the lock, reduces the `barrier_counter` by 1, `barrier_counter` is not 0, therefore it ends up in the last lines where it waits to be notified, the `barrier_cv.wait(lck)` releases the `lck` therefore another thread can enter the function.